dev1026/When/docs/index.rst

-When.py 0.3.0
+When 0.3.0
 ===================================

-When.py provides user-friendly functions to help perform common date and time actions.
+When provides user-friendly functions to help perform common date and time actions.

 .. toctree::